FluidNumerics/SELF/docs/Models/linear-euler-2d-model.md

     To set a prescribed state as a function of position and time, you can create a type-extension of the `LinearEuler2D` class and override the [`hbc2d_Prescribed`](../ford/proc/hbc2d_prescribed_model.html)

+## GPU Acceleration
+When building SELF with GPU acceleration enabled, the Linear Euler (2-D) model overrides the following `DGModel2D` type-bound procedures

+* `BoundaryFlux`
+* `FluxMethod`
+* `SourceMethod`
+* `SetBoundaryCondition`
+* `SetGradientBoundaryCondition`

+These methods are one-level above the usual `pure function` type-bound procedures used to define the riemann solver, flux, source terms, and boundary conditions.
+These procedures need to be overridden with calls to GPU accelerated kernels to make the solver fully resident on the GPU.

+Out-of-the-box, the no-normal-flow and radiation boundary conditions are GPU accelerated.
+However, implementing prescribed boundary conditions requires that you implement a small `__device__` function in C++ that can be called during execution.

 ## Example usage

 For examples, see any of the following